asepjamaludinn/asepjamaludinn/README.md

 ## 👋 Hi, I'm Asep!

-I'm a **5th-semester student** at **Telkom University**, majoring in **Telecommunication Engineering**, but my real passion lies in building things for the web.

-I love bringing ideas to life through clean code and thoughtful design.
-Whether it's crafting intuitive interfaces or solving logic on the backend, I enjoy being involved in the whole process.

-I'm always curious, always learning, and always looking for new challenges.
-For me, tech isn’t just what I study — it’s what I breathe.

----
+I'm a 5th-semester student at Telkom University, studying Telecommunication Engineering, but honestly, I’m most passionate about building things for the web.
+I love turning ideas into clean, functional websites, from designing smooth interfaces to figuring out the backend logic.
+I like being involved in every part of it.
+I’m always curious, always learning, and always up for a new challenge.
+Tech isn't just something I study, it's something I live and breathe.

 ---